Samsung Galaxy Win

-The Samsung Galaxy Win or also known as Galaxy Grand Quattro in some markets is a smartphone developed by Samsung Electronics.
+The Samsung Galaxy Win, also known as Galaxy Grand Quattro in some markets, is a smartphone developed by Samsung Electronics.
 It was announced by Samsung on May 20, 2013.
 The Samsung Galaxy Win has a quad core Cortex-A5 1.2 GHz processor and a RAM of 1 GB, with an internal memory of 8 GB which can be extended to another 64 GB by use of microSD cards.
 The device also supports internet connectivity through 2G and 3G, apart from Wi-Fi.
 Navigation systems including A-GPS with Google Maps.
 The smartphone runs on the Android 4.1.2 Jelly Bean OS.

-The smartphone has a 5 MP rear camera that is capable of high resolution photos and video capture.
-The secondary front-facing camera is an 0.3 MP camera.
+The smartphone has a 5 MP rear camera that is capable of high-resolution photos and video capture.
+The secondary front-facing camera is a 0.3 MP camera.
 The primary camera is capable of video recording at 720*480 at 30 frames per second.
-The camera comes with an LED flash that is capable of illuminating subjects in low light conditions.
+The camera comes with an LED flash that is capable of illuminating subjects in low-light conditions.

-Auto-Focus, Geo-tagging, Touch Focus and Face detection are some of the advanced features supported by the Samsung Galaxy Win I8552.
+Auto-Focus, Geo-tagging, Touch Focus, and Face detection are some of the advanced features supported by the Samsung Galaxy Win I8552.
 There is an image stabilizer and smile detector, and a basic image editor included.

-The Samsung Galaxy Win is powered with 2000 mAh Li-ion that is capable of powering Galaxy Win for up to 10 hours.
-The 4.7 inches TFT WVGA, Multi-touch screen with 16M colors.
+The Samsung Galaxy Win is powered with 2000 mAh Li-ion that is capable of powering the Galaxy Win for up to 10 hours.
+The 4.7-inch TFT WVGA, Multi-touch screen with 16M colors.